minyk/Pathfinder-ACG-FAQ-KO/wor/wor-adventuredeck-1.md

 posted Thu, May 28, 2015 | back to top

+## I'm at the Collapsing Bridge, and at the end of my turn, I had to banish the boons there.
+Do I shuffle the deck?

+Yes.

+Resolution: On the location Collapsing Bridge, change the At This Location text to "At the end of your turn, roll 1d10; if you roll higher than the number of cards in this deck, search it for boons and banish them all."

+posted Jul 2, 2015 | back to top

 ## Is Poison Spiked Pit Trap supposed to deal the Poison damage to characters at other locations?

 No, just the ones at the barrier's location.